q2a-projects/Q2A-Ultimate-Widgets/README.md

 1. [Download Plugin](https://github.com/q2a-projects/Q2A-Ultimate-Widgets/archive/master.zip "Download Zip File") and extract "q2a-ultimate-widgets" directory.
 2. upload it to your Q2A site's plugin directory (e.g. `qa-plugin/q2a-ultimate-widgets`).
-3. In Q2A log in as administrator and go to **Admin > Layout** and add new widgets available in widget's section.
+3. In Q2A, login as administrator and go to **Admin > Layout** and add new widgets available in widget's section.

 ## To Do
 ### Users Widgets